Smarter than my boyfriend

 Dear Grad Student,

 It's great that you aren't ignoring those nagging feelings.
-Doubt and confusion are usually there for a reason, and a little honesty and detective work will almost always help you figure out what's irking you and why.
+Doubt and confusion are usually there for a reason, and a little honesty and detective work could help you figure out what's irking you and why.
+Only you can decide whether or not his lack of general knowledge and political engagement is reflective of characteristics that you value in a partner and whether or not you see him as part of your future.
+Reflecting on this independently and with your partner may give you a better sense of what next steps you'd like to take.

 A good relationship is as much about differences as it is about similarities, but everyone has a bottom line.
-It may help you to sit down and write a list of which qualities and characteristics you absolutely must have in a partner, keeping in mind that a completely perfect person would probably be boring or just plain intimidating.
+It may help you to sit down and write a list of which qualities and characteristics you absolutely must have in a partner.
 No one person can meet all your needs — that's why good friendships can be crucial to the survival of a romantic relationship.
-If you think hard and be creative you might be surprised about what's really most important to you in a relationship.
+If you think hard and add in a bit of creativity, you might be surprised about what you feel are key components in a relationship.
+You also mention that he is less intelligent than you are; it may be helpful to think about how you define intelligence and whether or not this definition is reflective of what you’re looking for in a partner.
+For example, do you define intelligence as formal academic achievement?
+Life experience?
+Knowledge about specific topics?
+Interest in national and global affairs?
+Critical thinking skills?
+Common sense?
+What types of knowledge does he have that you're less familiar with?
 Once you have a list, you can start thinking about how your boyfriend fits into the picture.

-Also, remember that you've just begun a new phase in your life!
+It can also be helpful to remember that you've just begun a new phase in your life!
 Starting grad school or any other major endeavor can create a huge stress on a relationship, as each person's needs, focuses, and experiences change and grow in new directions.
-If you and your boyfriend are dating long-distance, this can put an added strain on your relationship.
+For instance, if you and your boyfriend are dating long distance, this can put an added strain on your relationship.
 In addition, your boyfriend may feel left out of your new adventure, and intelligent or not, may have trouble expressing his feelings about your move to grad school.

-Probably one of the most valuable things you can do is talk to your boyfriend honestly, gently, and respectfully about what's on your mind, and what you need and want.
-Pay attention to the word 'gently': rather than telling your boyfriend you're frustrated that he's not the sharpest knife in the kitchen, you could begin by expressing your concern that he doesn't seem interested in things that are important to you, like school and politics.
-Who knows, maybe by talking you will find out he is frustrated that you don't understand something important to him.
+After you've spent some time reflecting, one approach could be to talk to your boyfriend honestly, gently, and respectfully about what's on your mind and what you need and want.
+Rather than telling your boyfriend you're frustrated that he's not the sharpest knife in the kitchen, you could begin by expressing your concern that he doesn't seem interested in similar topics, such as school and politics.
+Who knows, maybe by talking you will find out he is frustrated that you don't understand an interest that is valuable to him.

-In the end, the best test of whether you two are compatible might not be your I.Q.s, but how successfully you communicate and support each other through the changes and "bumps in the road" of your lives and relationship.
+In the end, the best test of whether you two are compatible might not be your I.Q.s but how successfully you communicate and support each other through the changes and bumps in the road of your lives and relationship.
 Whether you decide to stick with your boyfriend or move on, you may need to be prepared to do some serious thinking and consideration — either on your own, with your close friends, or with your boyfriend.
-Although good relationships are a lot of work, it is ultimately up to you to decide what qualities you need to have in both a relationship and a partner.
+You may also find it helpful to parse it out with a mental health professional.
+Although good relationships are a lot of work, it’s ultimately up to you to decide what qualities you need to have and what effort you're willing to put forth in both a relationship and a partner.